machsix/rollup-plugin-scss-string/README.md

-Compile scss files and load as an string
+Compile scss files and load as a string